hips2025/hips2025.github.io/index.md

 # Submission
 The HIPS paper style is identical to the IPDPS paper style.

-Submitted manuscripts may not exceed 10 single-spaced double-column pages using 10-point size font on 8.5x11 inch pages (IEEE conference style), including figures, tables, and references.
+**Full papers** may not exceed 10 single-spaced double-column pages using 10-point size font on 8.5x11 inch pages (IEEE conference style), including figures, tables, and references.

+**Short papers** may not exceed 4 single-spaced double-column pages using 10-point size font on 8.5x11 inch pages (IEEE conference style), including figures, tables, and references.

 [IPDPS 2022 Call for Papers](https://www.ipdps.org/ipdps2022/2022-call-for-papers.html)